-Town of Chester I-Industri al District Uses Requiring Site Plan Approval.
-Accessory uses Manufacturing, assembly, converting, packaging, altering, finishing, cleaning, or any other processing of materials involving only the use of oil, gas, or electricity for fuel.
-Customary accessory buildings and uses.
+Uses Requiring Site Plan Approval.
+1. Manufacturing, 2 assembly, converting, packaging, altering, Accessory uses 1.
+Customary accessory buildings and uses. finishing, cleaning, or any other processing of materials involving only the use of oil, gas, or electricity for fuel.
+1. Customary accessory buildings and uses.
 2. Office buildings for business and professional use.
 2. Customary accessory uses parking and loading areas pursuant to §98-22 and signs pursuant to §98-21.
 3. Fully enclosed warehouse distribution facilities.
-3. Caretaker's or watchman's dwelling only as an accessory to commercial or industrial use as may be specifically allowed by the Planning Board at the time of site plan approval of the primary use or amendment thereto.
+Caretaker's or watchman's dwelling only as an accessory to commercial o industrial use as may be specifically allowed by the Planning Board at the time of site plan approval of the primary use or amendment thereto.
 4. Truck and transportation terminals, storage and repair facilities.
-4. Schools, Vocational of special instruction relating to an industrial use on the premises.
-5. Contractor's storage, offices and buildings and outdoor storage of equipment, materials and manufactured products fully screened behind fences, berms, or vegetation from roads and residential areas to the satisfaction of the Planning Board.
-6. Self-service storage per §98-29; includes the outside storage of recreational vehicles, boats and trucks.
+2 4.
+Schools, Vocational of special instruction relating to an industrial use on the premises.
+Contractor's storage2, offices and buildings and outdoor storage of equipment, materials and manufactured products fully screened behind fences, berms, or vegetation from roads and residential areas to the satisfaction of the Planning Board.
+6. Self-service storage 2 per §98-29; includes the outside storage of recreational vehicles, boats and trucks.
 7. Research facilities, experimental and testing laboratories.
 8. Newspaper and printing establishments.
-9. Lumber and building materials fully screened from roads and residential uses to the satisfaction of the Planning Board.
-10. Outdoor processing of materials fully screened from roads and residential uses to the satisfaction of the Planning Board.
+9. Lumber and building materials and equipment sales and storage.
+2 10.
+Outdoor processing of materials 2 fully screened from roads and residential uses to the satisfaction of the Planning Board.
 11. Excavations as regulated in §98-12.
-Quarries, stone crushers, screening plants, and storage of quarry screenings accessory to such uses with NYS DEC permit.
-12. Concrete and asphalt manufacturing plants, for use of materials off site.
+Quarries, 2 stone crushers, screening plants, and storage of quarry screenings accessory to such uses with NYS DEC permit.
+Concrete and asphalt manufacturing plants2, for use of materials off site.
 13. Public utility structures and rights-of-way per §98-29.
 14. Small-scale solar energy systems per §98-40 D. 15.
 Large-scale solar energy systems per §98-40 E. 16.
 Utility scale solar energy systems per §98-40 F.